panchalsagar1815/Cross-Language-Information-Retrieval/README.md

 The CLIR system will:

-translate queries from German into English (because our searcheable corpus is in English), using word-based translation, a rather simplistic approach as opposed to the sophistication you might see in, say, Google Translate. search over the document corpus using the Okapi BM25 IR ranking model, a variation of the traditional TF-IDF model. evaluate the quality of ranked retrieval results using the query relevance judgements.
+translate queries from German into English (because our searchable corpus is in English), using word-based translation, a rather simplistic approach as opposed to the sophistication you might see in, say, Google Translate. search over the document corpus using the Okapi BM25 IR ranking model, a variation of the traditional TF-IDF model. evaluate the quality of ranked retrieval results using the query relevance judgements.
 Information Retrieval using Okapi BM25